timkohai/wordpress/plugins/stellar-loyalty/README.md

 ## Usage
-This package comes with everything you need to get started in defining your own custom shortcodes and their respective callbacks.
+This package comes with everything you need to get started in defining your own shortcodes and their respective callbacks.

 **Stellar Element Shortcodes**
 ```